Pennantia baylisiana: Conservation

 This species is threatened by habitat loss.
-The one tree remaining in the wild at Three Kings Island is at significant risk from storm damage, droughts and senesence.
+The one tree remaining in the wild at Three Kings Island is at significant risk from storm damage, droughts and senescence.
 P. baylisiana was previously recognised by The Guinness Book of World Records as the rarest tree in the world.

 After discovering the tree in 1945, Baylis brought its only sucker shoot back to Auckland, and planted it in his Dunedin garden, where it eventually took root.
 Following his death, his colleagues continued to care for the seedling, and after around 40 years they noted that it had set seed.
 Attempts to root cuttings from the crown of the tree by both the DSIR Plant Diseases Division and the commercial New Plymouth nursery Duncan and Davies had failed.
 As Baylis later related,[In 1950] I asked George Smith the chief propagator at New Plymouth what I might do to provide better cuttings.
 "Cut the tree down" he said, and while I shuddered at the thought he explained that he was confident about rooting shoots from the stump.
 But would there be any?
 Well, the tree had four trunks so I dared to sever one.
 A year later the shoots were there, the Naval launch on which I was a guest gave them a quick passage to New Plymouth which happened to be its next port and Mr Smith soon placed the survival of "Plectomirtha" beyond doubt.Cuttings were raised for 20 years at the Department of Scientific and Industrial Research.
 Hardwood cuttings of P. baylisiana can take 10 months to root, and the young trees, which were clones of the single wild tree, often died in the first year.
 From the 1970s onwards, cuttings from this generation of plants were propagated by specialist plant growers and made available to gardeners.
 In cultivation the trees grow readily in sun or shade, and can tolerate wind and drought, and even light frost.